 Take a tour of India's mystical mountain regions from Delhi to Amritsar

 Take a tour of India and be introduced to the Mountains and Mystics of this incredible country.
 This is a journey of the body and spirit as we travel through the foothills of the world's highest mountains.
-These mystical lands look and feel very different from the rest of India - from the food and clothes to the crisp, clean mountain air and spiritual sway of the inhabitants.
-Discover the complex diversity of India and be enchanted by a land balanced between physical and spiritual worlds.
+These mystical lands look and feel very different from the rest of India - from the food and clothes to the crisp, clean mountain air and spiritual soul of the inhabitants.
+Discover the complex diversity of India and be enchanted by a land balanced between physical and mystical worlds.

-As the home of the Dalai Lama, tranquil Dharmasala is the ideal place for an enlightening experience of Tibetan spirituality, culture and history
+As the home of the Dalai Lama, Dharmasala is the ideal place for an enlightening experience of Tibetan spirituality, culture and history

 Learn about Sikhism on a visit to the faith’s most sacred monument, the luminous Golden Temple in Amritsar